Paiji-TH/Thief-And-Cuffs/README.md

 In this version when pressing "G" (Can be edited line 371 in Client.lua) a menu to cuff / uncuff / search / move appears.

+You must use my handsup script for this to work or alter your one to work like mine (i will not help alter your script)

 Nothing more to it really...

 ## FEATURES